CodethinkLabs/sandboxlib/HACKING.rst

 Release process
 ---------------

-Basically, tag the commit you're going to release, build and upload a source distribution tarball to PyPI_, and then increment the version number.
+Basically, tag the commit you're going to release with a sensible version number, then build and upload a source distribution tarball to PyPI_.

+The 'sandboxlib' library uses PBR_, which makes packaging pretty easy.
+In particular, note that _PBR will work out a version number automatically from Git tags.

 You need
 - an account on PyPI with access to the 'sandboxlib' project